Table of Contents

 Pre-Freeze Stage

-In the first stage, the vegetables are frozen, typically at temperatures below -30°C. This creates a solid matrix that aids in the drying process.
+In the first step, the vegetables are frozen, usually at temperatures below -30°C, which forms a matrix structure that facilitates the drying process.

 Primary Drying Stage